kaunel85/ong-bylaws/bylaws.md

        3. In the case of an appeal to the Active Chapter, a two thirds (2/3) vote in favour of the motion is required to allow the Active Member to proceed to the balloting stage.

 38. Each President and Vice-President candidate will be allotted a 3 minute speech period.
 Other officer candidates will be allotted a 2 minute speech period.
+This cannot be changed by a motion of the chapter

 39. Speech order will be at the discretion of the Chair of the meeting

 40. Following speeches is a question period.
 During the period, a speakers list is opened that the President can close following his best judgement.
 After closing, any names on the speakers list must be exhausted.
-Questions must be answered by all candidates, and may be presented 'booth style' so candidates do not hear each other's answers.
+Questions must be answered in under one minute, by all candidates, and may be presented 'booth style' so candidates do not hear each other's answers.

 41. Following question period is a discussion.
 The candidates shall not be present for the discussion.
 During the period, a speakers list is opened that the President can close following his best judgement.
 After closing, any names on the speakers list must be exhausted.